makedede/IQA_Tutorial/index.md

 ### References
 -------

 [^berardino2017eigen]: A. Berardino, J. Ballé, V. Laparra, and E. P. Simoncelli.
 2017.
-Eigen-distortions of hierarchical representations. *arXiv preprint arXiv:1710.02266* (2017).
+Eigen-distortions of hierarchical representations. *arXiv preprint arXiv: 1710.02266* (2017).

 [^bt2002methodology]: RECOMMENDATION ITU-R BT.
 2002.
 Methodology for the subjective assessment of the quality of television pictures. *International Telecommunication Union* (2002).